CollinsLemeke/Autism-Facial-Emotion-Classification/README.md

 ### Dataset Limitations

-- **Small sample size.** Specialised datasets like this one are necessarily small.
-Generalisation beyond the exact data distribution is uncertain
+- **Very small sample size.** 833 images total, 75 of them in the test set.
+Generalisation beyond the exact data distribution is genuinely uncertain, and the confidence interval on the headline result reflects that
 - **Demographic representation.** The dataset was curated in a specific context.
-Performance on children outside that demographic (different regions, age groups, or severity levels on the spectrum) is unknown
+Performance on children outside that demographic (different regions, age groups, or positions on the spectrum) is unknown, and the dataset carries no demographic annotation with which to check
 - **Label validity.** "Emotion" labels on facial expressions are always inferential.
-A photograph labelled "fear" captures a facial expression that a human annotator interpreted as fearful.
+An image labelled "fear" captures a facial expression that a human annotator interpreted as fearful.
 The actual emotional state of the child at the moment of capture is unknowable
+- **No neutral class.** The model always predicts one of six active emotions.
+A calm, unexpressive face will be forced into a category
 - **Consent and privacy.** Images of children on the autism spectrum are sensitive.
 Any derivative work should honour the original consent framework under which the dataset was collected

 ### Considerations for Downstream Use

-If anyone were to extend this work toward actual assistive technology, these would be non-negotiable requirements:
+If anyone were to extend this work toward actual assistive technology, these would be non-negotiable:

 - **Clinical collaboration.** Work directly with ASD clinicians, educators, and autistic self-advocates from day one, not retrofitted later
 - **Autistic community involvement.** Nothing about us without us — the autistic community must be substantively involved in the design of any tool that uses this technology
 - **Uncertainty communication.** The model is a probabilistic classifier.
 Its confidence scores must be surfaced to any downstream user, not hidden behind a confident-sounding label
 - **Opt-in consent.** No passive deployment in classrooms, therapy sessions, or surveillance settings without active, informed consent from children (age-appropriately), parents, and care teams
-- **Failure-mode design.** The system must fail safely — a wrong emotion prediction in an educational game has low stakes, the same wrong prediction in a clinical decision has potentially high stakes
+- **Failure-mode design.** The system must fail safely — a wrong emotion prediction in an educational game has low stakes, the same prediction informing a clinical decision does not

 ### Broader Emotion Recognition Caveats

 The same caveats that apply to general facial expression recognition apply here with added force due to the clinical population:

-- **Emotion inference is not ground truth.** Models predict visual patterns, not internal states
+- **Emotion inference is not ground truth.** Models predict visual patterns an annotator labelled, not internal states
 - **Cultural expression norms vary.** A model trained on one population's expression conventions may misread another's
 - **Autistic expressions may differ from neurotypical norms.** This is partly why dedicated datasets like this one exist — but the training labels themselves are interpretations, possibly by neurotypical annotators, of autistic children's expressions.
 That interpretive layer should not be forgotten
+- **Regulatory context.** Emotion inference systems are treated as high-risk or prohibited in several jurisdictions depending on setting.
+Article 5(1)(f) of Regulation (EU) 2024/1689 prohibits emotion inference in workplaces and education institutions except for medical or safety purposes.
+An assistive or therapeutic application may fall within the medical carve-out, but that is a determination requiring legal advice, not an assumption

 Treat this project as **early-stage research**, publishable as a methods contribution, but never as a deployed system without the infrastructure above.